 She hath washed my feet with her tears, and wiped them with the hairs of her head.~Luke 7:44b KJV

-Mary loved Jesus!
+Mary loved Jesus.
 She would follow Him even to the cross.
 Mary anointed Jesus for His burial ahead of time with her best gift, which was the anointing oil, with the hopes He would rise again.
-But, no matter how things turned out she wanted Him to have this extravagant gift to honor Him.
+But, no matter how things turned out, she wanted Him to have this extravagant gift.

 Elise thought about the twelve disciples.
 All except Judas were as devoted as Mary of Bethany.
 They were willing to give up their livelihoods to follow their master.
 She realized she must be just as committed.
 She must prioritize her time with Jesus.
 She thought about others who had shown their devotion by inviting Him into their homes, or in other ways showing Him honor.
 She must do the same.

 Then Peter said, Lo, we have left all, and followed thee.~Luke 18:28 KJV

 Elise set her Bible on the stand.
 “Lord Jesus,” she whispered, “am I going through the motions with my religious ways?
 Remake me.”
 She glanced at the laundry.
 “Cleanse me.
 Help me to recognize You paid the ultimate price—death on a cross.
 The least I can give You is my whole-hearted devotion.
 Create in me the heart of a worshipper.
 Make me a Mary.”

 Gently, almost imperceptibly at first, the rain of the Holy Spirit descended upon Elise.
 The washer buzzed, but Elise stayed seated.
 It was “Wash Day,” and the Lord was answering her heartfelt prayer.
 A song of praise and thanksgiving, as well as peace unfettered, saturated her.
 Elise sang into the evening, and then, stillness permeated her soul.
 In the silence, Elise felt the power of her Savior as never before.